jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 </p>
 </div>

-Remember how we filtered out any `null` values that result from the computation?
+Remember how we filtered out `null` values that result from the computation?
 This is why the right and left identity laws hold.
 Otherwise, React will generate HTML comments for `null` children, thus resulting in different markup.